An Adaptive Version of Brandes' Algorithm for Betweenness Centrality: Algorithm Overview

+Note that in a biconnected graph that is not a cycle, every degree-two vertex is an inner vertex of a \maxpath{}.
+If some degree-two vertex~$v$ was not contained in a \maxpath{}, then~$v$ would be contained in a cycle that contains exactly one vertex~$u$ that is of degree at least three.
+But then~$u$ is a cut vertex and the graph would not be biconnected; a contradiction.
 The remaining part of the algorithm deals with \maxpaths{}.
-Note that if the (biconnected) graph is not a cycle, then all degree-two vertices are contained in maximal induced paths: If the graph is not a cycle and does not contain degree-one vertices, then the endpoints of each chain of degree-two vertices are vertices of degree at least three.
-If some degree-two vertex~$v$ was not contained in a \maxpath{}, then~$v$ would be contained on a cycle with exactly one vertex of degree at least three.
-This vertex would be a cut vertex and the graph would not be biconnected; a contradiction.
+Note that if the (biconnected) graph is not a cycle, then all degree-two vertices are contained in maximal induced paths:

 Using standard arguments, we can show that the number of \maxpaths{} is upper-bounded by the minimum of the feedback edge number~$k$ of the input graph and the number~$n$ of vertices.
-Moreover, one can easily compute all \maxpaths{} in linear-time (see \Cref{line:compute-max-paths}).
+Moreover, one can easily compute all \maxpaths{} in linear-time (see \Cref{line:compute-max-paths} of \cref{alg:overview}).